AgneGris/scd-edition/README.md

 pip install -e .
 ```

-**Requirements:** Python 3.10 or later, a working CUDA installation is recommended for GPU-accelerated decomposition but not mandatory (CPU fallback is available).
+**Requirements:** Python 3.10 or later.
+A CUDA-enabled GPU is recommended for fast decomposition but not required — a CPU fallback is available.

 ---